Catalog of Federal Domestic Assistance (CFDA) Number: 84.022A.

 - Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.
 An application submitted in any other font (including Times Roman or Arial Narrow) will not be accepted.

-We will reject a student applicant's application if the student applicant exceeds the page limits.
+We will reject a student applicant's application if the application exceeds the page limits.

 3. Submission Dates and Times:

-Applications for grants under this program must be submitted electronically using the Electronic Grant Application System (e-Application) available through the Department's e-Grants system.
-Please note that the application availability date for this competition is September 5, 2007.
-The application will not be available on the e-Application system until September 5, 2007.
-For information (including dates and times) about how to submit an IHE's application electronically, or in paper format by mail or hand delivery if an IHE qualifies for an exception to the electronic submission requirement, please refer to Section IV.6.
-Other Submission Requirements in this notice.
+Applications for grants under this program must be submitted electronically using the Electronic Grant Application site (e-Application) accessible through the Department's e-Grants site.
+For information (including dates and times) about how to submit an IHE's application electronically, or in paper format by mail or hand delivery if an IHE qualifies for an exception to the electronic submission requirement, please refer to section IV.
+7. Other Submission Requirements in this notice.